What is the Connection Between Twitter, Social Media and Professionalism?

 - What results has the business seen? – again, objective measurements are best, whatever you can get.

 4. Ask what Twitter measuring tools they use to provide their clients with monthly reports.
+Do they use anything else to measure how things are working (or not)?

 5. Finally, ask how much time they intend to spend on your account over the week.